 Planned Parenthood also reaches young people online to ensure they can access sex education and information, even if they aren’t getting that in school.

-It's not just Planned Parenthood — nearly everyone wants young people to get sex education.
+Nearly everyone wants young people to get sex education.
 In fact, over 90% of parents support sex education in both middle and high school.
-The vast majority of parents, including Democrats and Republicans, want this education to include topics like birth control, healthy relationships, abstinence, and sexual orientation.
+The vast majority of parents, including both Democrats and Republicans, want this education to include topics like birth control, healthy relationships, abstinence, and sexual orientation.
 So, sex education should be a non-issue in this country.

 Planned Parenthood Supports Equity in Sex Education

-We also believe that sex education should be culturally appropriate and right for each community — there’s no such thing as one-size-fits-all when it comes to sex education.
-That’s why Planned Parenthood has things like Promotores programs, or adult peer education programs where members of the Latinx community provide sex education for their communities.
+We also believe that sex education should be culturally appropriate and tailored to the needs of each community — there’s no such thing as one-size-fits-all when it comes to sex education.
+That’s why Planned Parenthood has programs like Promotores, or adult peer education programs where members of the Latinx community provide sex education for their communities.

-Planned Parenthood also brings sex education programs to places like foster care and criminal justice facilities to help ensure that the most vulnerable and marginalized young people have access to quality sex education.
+Planned Parenthood also brings sex education programs to places like foster care and criminal justice facilities to help ensure that even the most vulnerable and marginalized young people have access to sex education.